mbellezi/computer-pointer-control/README.md

 The `--model` controls the precision of the models used.
 One of FP32, FP16 or FP16-INT8

 The `--device` controls the Intel hardware used for loading the models.
 Could be CPU, GPU or VPU if they are available.

+The `--verbose` controls the displaying of verbose debug messages.

 ## Benchmarks